Mayorwa/DotLord/README.md

 # Connect Four with Minimax(Alpha-Beta Pruning)

- Web based Connect Four or 4 in a row, single player against an opponent using Minimax with Alpha-Beta pruning
+ Web based Connect Four or 4 in a row, single player against an opponent & AI using Minimax with Alpha-Beta pruning